 (iii) The Company does not expect any reimbursements in respect of the above contingent liabilities.

-(v) The Company has received a show cause notice dated May 30, 2018, from Regional Commissioner - Noida under section 7A of the Employees’ Provident Fund and Miscellaneous Provisions Act 1952 challenging the salary structure used for determining the liability under the act in case of international workers.
+(iv) The Company has received a show cause notice dated May 30, 2018, from Regional Commissioner - Noida under section 7A of the Employees' Provident Fund and Miscellaneous Provisions Act 1952 challenging the salary structure used for determining the liability under the act in case of international workers.
 Presently the proceedings subsequent to the notice are in data collection and verification stage and no demand has been raised on the Company.

 The Company has filed a writ petition against the show cause notice and proceedings thereto, in Allahabad High court, wherein the Hon'ble High court in their order dated April 30, 2019, directed that any final order passed by the Provident Fund authorities will be subject to the disposal of the present writ petition.

-Based on the opinion obtained from external legal expert, the management has assessed that the Company has a good case in the said matter
+Based on the opinion obtained from external legal expert, the management has assessed that the Company has a good case in the said matter.

-allowances from the definition of “basic wages” of the relevant employees for the purposes of determining contribution to provident fund under the Employees’ Provident Funds & Miscellaneous Provisions Act, 1952.
+(v) The Company will continue to assess the impact of further developments relating to retrospective application of Supreme Court Judgment in case of "Vivekananda Vidyamandir And Others Vs The Regional Provident Fund Commissioner (II) West Bengal" and the related circular (Circular No. C-I/1(33)2019/Vivekananda Vidya Mandir/284) dated March 20, 2019 issued by the Employees' Provident Fund Organisation on non-exclusion of certain allowances from the definition of "basic wages" of the relevant employees for the purposes of determining contribution to provident fund under the Employees' Provident Funds & Miscellaneous Provisions Act, 1952.
 In the assessment of the management which is supported by legal advice, the aforesaid matter is not likely to have a significant impact and accordingly, no provision has been made in these Financial Statements.

 (vii) The results of product line testing done during the financial year 2021-22 were not in confirmation with required norms in case of USA, Canada, Australia, UK, countries in EU /EFTA.
 In case of USA and Canada, testing results exceeded the declarations on the products but same were within the required norms in respective countries.
 During the year ended 31 March 2023, based on management estimate, the Company has provided a sum aggregating to Rs 1,750 lakhs towards repair and reimbursement of expenses towards inventory holding of non-confirming stock out of the sale made by the Company during financial year 2021-22 to its fellow subsidiaries in USA and Canada.
+During the previous year all the activities related to repair has been completed.
+No further action is necessitated in this regard.

-The total expenditure incurred by the company in this regard is Rs 1352 lakhs, consequently Rs 398 lakhs being the excess provision made during last year has been written back and shown under “Exceptional Items” in the financial statements.
+The total expenditure incurred by the company in this regard is Rs 1352 lakhs, consequently Rs 398 lakhs being the excess provision made during year ended 31 March 2023 has been written back and shown under "Exceptional Items” in the financial statements in the previous year.

 Note 37: Additional regulatory information required by Schedule-III